ZupIT/horusec-docs/content/en/web/services/manager/_index.md

 ---
 title: Manager
 weight: 10
-description: You will find here information about Horusec-Manager.
+description: In this section, you will find information about Horusec-Manager.
 ---